oracle/graalpython/doc/CONTRIBUTING.md

 ##### Debug options

-Graalpython provides proper debug options.
-It is possible to either debug the python code, using Chrome debugger,
+The GraalVM implementation of Python provides proper debug options.
+It is possible to either debug the Python code, using Chrome debugger,
 or the java code, using your preferred IDE.
 The following commands should be executed in a virtualenv environment, which provides a graalpython executable.

-For debug python side code call this:
+For debug Python side code call this:

 ```graalpython --inspect your_script.py ```